Here is a definitive bucket list of the 25 things you need to do as an adventure traveller!

 You can obviously choose whether you want to go on a bicycle, or motorcycle it up a la Che Guevara, but biking across a continent is a badass trip no matter where or how you choose to go.
 Extra points to those who find a solid route through South America, Africa, or Asia.
 Alex Chacon

 My vote, personally, is against climbing Everest.
 For one thing, the price tag is R500,000 to 1 Million, and you’re not guaranteed to reach the top.
 Plus, recent events have proved that Everest expeditions may be getting less safe for sherpas thanks to the crowds— this year, 16 sherpas died in an avalanche.
 Besides, who wants to climb a crowded mountain?
 There are plenty of very tall mountains that are easy enough for beginners to climb.

 Really, all scuba diving should be on this list, but cave diving has even more of a claustrophobic element to it, in that you can’t just go straight back up to the surface.
 It’s also some of the most beautiful diving.
 There’s a lot of it in Central America

 Circumnavigating the globe

 Another must, if for nothing else than the awesome map souvenir you’ll be able to get out of it.
-There are a lot of ways to do this, but extra street cred to the people who take more difficult paths, whether that’s traveling around the world only by human-powered means, traveling by sailboat, traveling by motorcycle, or — god help you — walking, this is a long trip and an experience of a lifetime.
+There are a lot of ways to do this, but extra street cred to the people who take more difficult paths, whether that’s travelling around the world only by human-powered means, travelling by sailboat, travelling by motorcycle, or — god help you — walking, this is a long trip and an experience of a lifetime.
 If you don’t want to spend a few years planning and executing this trip, you could also buy cruises that’ll take you around the world, or you could fly or take trains.